treehouses/treehouses.github.io/pages/vi/sshpi.md

 - [Generate a new SSH key and add it to the ssh-agent](https://help.github.com/en/articles/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent)
 - [Add the SSH key to your GitHub account](https://help.github.com/en/articles/adding-a-new-ssh-key-to-your-github-account)

+**NOTE**: With `cat ~/.ssh/id_rsa*` you can check your SSH key pair.
+Both parts (private and public) of your recently created SSH key should show up.
+Please be sure that your (private) key is protected by a passphrase has been created on your computer and **not** on the Raspberry Pi.

+A trick to weather github is configured correctly is to navigate to `https://github.com/<yourgithubusername>.keys` in a browser - your public SSH key should show up there.

 ### Log in with the Pi user